Artifriends-inc/zIndexManager/README.md

 ## People

-The original author of Express is [MushStory](https://github.com/MushStory)
+The original author of Z-Index Manager is [MushStory](https://github.com/MushStory)